projectacrn/acrn-hypervisor/doc/developer-guides/hld/watchdog-hld.rst

 The main part in the watchdog emulation is the timer thread.
 It emulates the watchdog device timeout management.
-When it gets the kick action from the UOS, it resets the timer.
-If the timer expires before getting a timely kick action, it will call DM API to reboot that UOS.
+When it gets the kick action from the User VM, it resets the timer.
+If the timer expires before getting a timely kick action, it will call DM API to reboot that User VM.

-In the UOS launch script, add: ``-s xx,wdt-i6300esb`` into DM parameters.
+In the User VM launch script, add: ``-s xx,wdt-i6300esb`` into DM parameters.
 (xx is the virtual PCI BDF number as with other PCI devices)

-Make sure the UOS kernel has the I6300ESB driver enabled:
+Make sure the User VM kernel has the I6300ESB driver enabled:
 ``CONFIG_I6300ESB_WDT=y``.
-After the UOS boots up, the watchdog device will be created as node ``/dev/watchdog``, and can be used as a normal device file.
+After the User VM boots up, the watchdog device will be created as node ``/dev/watchdog``, and can be used as a normal device file.

-Usually the UOS needs a watchdog service (daemon) to run in userland and kick the watchdog periodically.
-If something prevents the daemon from kicking the watchdog, for example the UOS system is hung, the watchdog will timeout and the DM will reboot the UOS.
+Usually the User VM needs a watchdog service (daemon) to run in userland and kick the watchdog periodically.
+If something prevents the daemon from kicking the watchdog, for example the User VM system is hung, the watchdog will timeout and the DM will reboot the User VM.